polletocassia/polletocassia/README.md

 ### 👩‍💻 About Me

-I am a Software Engineering student at UNIJUÍ with a technical certification in IT.
-As a Full Stack Developer, my focus is on designing and implementing robust, secure, and scalable solutions that meet real-world needs.
+I am a Software Engineering student at UNIJUÍ with a technical background in IT.
+I currently work as a Full Stack Developer at Hidroenergia, focusing on designing and implementing robust, secure, and scalable web solutions that address real-world needs.

-I have experience with **PHP** and **JavaScript** and am constantly seeking professional growth by enhancing my skills to deliver efficient, quality solutions aligned with best development practices.
+I have experience with PHP and JavaScript, working across both backend and frontend development.
+I am continuously improving my skills and applying best development practices to deliver efficient, high quality solutions.

 ---